 Covid-19 Vaccinations at NUH

-On this page you will find general infromation about the Covid-19 vaccine, who is eligable, how to book and where our QMC and City Hospital vaccination hubs are located.
+On this page you will find general information about the Covid-19 vaccine, how to book at NUH or at another vaccination centre in the community, and where the QMC Hospital vaccination hub is located.

 Further information on the Covid Vaccination programme in Nottingham and Nottinghamshire can be found on the CCG website.